How to Quit Competing for Customers

 The first “non-customer” is really a type of current customer.

 They don’t like how the industry is meeting their needs.
 Or, worse, the industry isn’t really meeting their needs, and they’re on the fence, deciding whether they may just go without.

 The U.S. credit card industry is a great example of this.
 Think of all the mom-and-pop stores that took credit cards for years.
 They had to have a merchant account, negotiate (individually) processing fees, and then deal with the technology.

-By doing this, Square took customers who were on the fence about the benefits of taking credits cards, and made the decision a no-brainer for them.
+By doing this, Square took customers who were on the fence about the benefits of taking credit cards, and made the decision a no-brainer for them.

 This group is reached by simply taking a look at the pain points in your current offering.
-We often assume that customer with us now with stay with us forever.
+We often assume that customers with us now will stay with us forever.
 But this is not true.
-We have regularly evaluate how well our offerings are helping.
+We regularly evaluate how well our offerings are helping.

 2. Customers who actively refusing your industry